 New to the franchise is ample use of cinematic cut-scenes, which are used to tell the back story of Samus, her past with Adam Malkovich, and her former military association.
 Also, rare for a Nintendo title, is ample spoken dialog from the title character--both in cinematics and story sequences, as well as monologues detailing Samus' perceptions and feelings through the story.

-titles and her combat catalog now includes finishing moves, dodges, and grapple attacks.
-All the new moves are designed around simplicity and speed--sometimes operating automatically if the right button is held--and the game’s combat has the arcade-intense feel of Team Ninja’s more recent Ninja Gaiden
+For the first time, Samus Aran’s overall agility is more in-line with her Super Smash Bros form than most previous Metroid titles and her combat catalog now includes finishing moves, dodges, and grapple attacks.
+All the new moves are designed around simplicity and speed--sometimes operating automatically if the right button is held--and the game’s combat has the arcade-intense feel of Team Ninja’s more recent Ninja Gaiden titles.

 Pre-ordered copies of the game came bundled with an “Art Folio” containing sixteen cards featuring artwork from the game, with descriptions printed on the back.
 The cards are roughly the same size and shape of a DVD case.

-Part of the Following Group
+Part of the Following Groups

 There are currently no topics for this game.

 There is a bug in this game that prevents some players progressing past the Desert Refinery in Sector 3.
 The bug causes the door to the next room to remain locked.
 It is triggered by the way the player acted earlier in the game.
 After the player gets the "Ice Beam", they defeat the enemy in the next room.
 If the player then goes back into the room where they got the "Ice Beam" from then the door in Sector 3 will remain locked.

 Players encountering this problem must contact Nintendo to have their save file corrected.

 Credits (359 people)